spcourse/python/en/dictionaries/use/contents.md

     >>> basket['strawberry'] = 10
     >>> basket
-    {'apple': 4, 'orange': 2, 'strawberry': 10, 'banana': 7}
+    {'apple': 4, 'banana': 7, 'orange': 2, 'strawberry': 10}

 Or we could use this syntax to modify an existing pair.
 Let's say we ate one of the bananas, then we could update the dictionary by writing

     >>> basket['banana'] -= 1
     >>> basket
-    {'apple': 4, 'orange': 2, 'strawberry': 10, 'banana': 6}
+    {'apple': 4, 'banana': 6, 'orange': 2, 'strawberry': 10}

-Each *key* in a dictionary **must** be unique, so if we try to add a *key* that already exists, we'll end up overwriting the corresponding *value*.
-So, if we try to add another key for apples, we'll just end up replacing the old pair
+Each *key* in a dictionary **must** be unique, so if we try to add a *key* that already exists, we will end up overwriting the corresponding *value*.
+So, if we try to add another key for apples, we will just end up replacing the old pair

     >>> basket['apple'] = 6
     >>> basket
-    {'apple': 6, 'orange': 2, 'strawberry': 10, 'banana': 6}
+    {'apple': 6, 'banana': 6, 'orange': 2, 'strawberry': 10}

+Note the order of the elements!
+Dictionaries remember the order in which items are inserted.

 ### pitfalls